 CLASS SIZE: Maximum 20 for the day, with clans of 10 children and 2 teachers.

-REGISTRATION FEE: $85.00 – This fee includes a Family Membership to the Lake Wilderness Arboretum.
-Registration fees are only processed when a child enrolls, and held if a child is put on our waitlist.
+REGISTRATION FEE: $85.00/child – This fee includes a Family Membership to the Lake Wilderness Arboretum.

 All children are grouped into small “clans” of two teachers and 10 children, with whom they will build a special relationship with throughout the year.
 Our mixed ages approach benefits children in many ways and helps us build a community that models the love and care which is more naturally in sync with how we know children learn and grow.